 As is too often the case in modern times, the run up to Christmas has prompted an attack on the Christian gospels from those determined to tarnish the relevance and value of its message.
-The usual questions concerning its moral relevance in today’s world have again been raised.
+The usual questions have again been raised.
 Even the entertainment industry has seen fit to get in on the anti-Christian act, with comedy shows and movies of questionable taste.

 In amongst the melee have been a swathe of articles currently disputing the stereotypical view of its figurehead Jesus.
 Was he in truth the long haired, pale skinned beauty of tradition, or did he look like a mundane and somehow more acceptably typical Jew?
 The Christian figurehead it seems is not majestic or splendid enough for modern politically correct sensibilities.
 A new graven image has to be created, cast from the decaying bones of Israel’s soil.
 An image more realistic, less impressive and even, it might be added, positively frightening in its aspect.

-This then is the departure point from which Richard Neave has taken his work, accepting with good faith the evidence presented to him by Israeli archeologists.
-Scientists that seek to dispel the “myth” that the traditionally portrayed image is no more than a misconception, or worse an artistic fraud and a hoax, which must forever by dispelled if we are to be clear about the truth of Jesus’ real appearance and his darker more Judeo-semitic origins.
+This, then, is the departure point from which Richard Neave has taken his work, accepting with good faith the evidence presented to him by Israeli archaeologists.
+Scientists that seek to dispel the “myth” that the traditionally portrayed image is no more than a misconception, or worse an artistic fraud and a hoax, which must forever by dispelled, at least if we are to be clear about the truth of Jesus’ “real” appearance and his darker more Judeo-semitic origins.

-This concern for the truth, however, is neither impartial nor objective, but appears based on some comments to be driven itself by a degree of unwanted and rather unwelcomed prejudice in turn.
+This concern for the truth, however, is neither impartial nor objective, but appears based on some comments to be driven itself by a degree of unwanted and rather unwelcomed prejudice.